Last Updated on February 16, 2023 by IDS Team

 Although it does not feature a built-in keyboard, it’s supplied with a wonderful array of customization controls, sliders, and faders that more than make up for this little shortcoming.

 All things considered, it’s twice as cheap in comparison to most popular VST plugins, and it’s certainly well worth the buck.
+You can get it on IK Multimedia by clicking here.
+If you buy using this link, we get a small kickback as affiliates of IK Multimedia so you will be helping our websites a lot by doing this.

 In all honesty, Moog is so iconic and authentic that most people don’t quite want to ‘defile’ it with VSTs.